 My care and support are based on both my nursing (Obstetric and Gynecology and Maternity Care) and doula knowledge, and years of caring for people in need, either as a nurse or a volunteer.
 I spent months (fulltime) learning Dutch, so I could train and obtain my nursing certifications in Dutch.
 Therefore, I am very familiar with the Dutch healthcare system.
 I value getting to know my clients and not rushing my services (please see testimonials).
 My specialty is in helping expectant parents new to the Netherlands, who will be first-time parents or parents who have had a previous traumatic delivery.

 After almost working two years as a maternity nurse/kramverzorgende at a maternity organization, I am now offering maternity care/kraamzorg in The Hague and its surroundings through Mitera & Co.
 That means I will handle the intake, all communications and the actual maternity care.
 This one-on-one care is to your advantage, because I will work with you from pregnancy to postpartum.
 After the birth, I will meet you at your home and care for you and your family for eight days.
-Those eight days, and sometimes even ten days, of postpartum care will be partially or fully covered, depending on the type of health insurance.
-I am a member of Kraamzorg 1 op 1 and all maternity care back office administrative tasks are handled by them.
-If you are interested in having me as your maternity nurse, then you can register through the link Kraamzorg 1 op 1 and mention my name.
-To register, please make an account under "kraamzorg aanvragen".
-The website is in Dutch, so if you need help or need more information, please contact me directly.
+Those eight days, and sometimes even ten days, of postpartum care will be partially or fully covered, depending on the type of health insurance plan.
+In 2024, I will be switching to Cooperatie KZG.
+If you are interested in having me as your maternity nurse, please contact me first for availability.